BONE FRACTURES

 If you suffer from pain caused by a bone fracture, please Schedule an appointment with one of our orthopedic specialists as soon as possible.

 The term “fracture” refers to a broken bone, the same way “crack” or “break” does.
-A bone may completely fracture or partially fracture in a wide variety of ways, such as crosswise, lengthwise, in several places).
+A bone may completely fracture or partially fracture in a wide variety of ways, such as crosswise, lengthwise, or in several places).
 Common fracture classifications include:

 - Stable fracture.
 The broken ends of the bone still line up with each other and do not stick out of place.